Balloon angioplasty appears to be just as good as surgery to unblock carotid arteries.

 So, what to do if you have a narrowed carotid artery?

-If it isn’t too severe (less than 70% narrowed) or causing any symptoms, your best bet is medical therapy.
-If the narrowing is severe, or if it has already caused a transient ischemic attack or full-blown stroke, carotid artery surgery has a small edge over CAS for most people.
+If it isn't too severe (less than 70% narrowed) or causing any symptoms, your best bet is medical therapy.
+If the narrowing is severe, or if it has already caused a transient ischemic attack or full-blown stroke, opening the carotid artery with surgery or CAS will likely be recommended.